Members of a project

 3. Expand Visibility, project features, permissions.

-4. Under Project visibility, select Users can request access.
+4. Under Project visibility, ensure the Users can request access checkbox is not selected.

 5. Select Save changes.